 The County typically collects approximately 97% of its levy in the fiscal year in which it is due.
-Most of the remaining 3% is collected within two years, as shown in Figure 6.
+Substantially all of the remaining 3% is collected within two years, as shown in Figure 6.

-(1) Includes collection of prior year's taxes.
+(1) Includes collection of prior years' taxes.